Bachelor of Human Services (B.H.S.)

 Human services degree jobs

-From state legislature and other government departments to substance use disorder treatment centers and Elder programs, these are just some of the employers of UAA alumni with B.H.S. degrees:
+Alumni of the B.H.S. program are prepared to work in many different settings, from the state legislature and other government agencies to substance use disorder treatment centers and aging adult programs.
+These are just some of the employers of B.H.S. alumni:

 - Covenant House

 - Abused Women’s Aid in Crisis (AWAIC) Shelter